benwebber/packer-post-processor-vhd/README.md

 * VirtualBox
 * XenServer

+**packer-post-processor-vhd** supports converting [VirtualBox](https://www.packer.io/docs/builders/virtualbox.html) and [QEMU](https://www.packer.io/docs/builders/qemu.html) images to VHDs.
+It can be used as a post-processor for artifacts from both builders.

 ## Dependencies

 * Packer 0.7+
-* VirtualBox (`VBoxManage`)
+* VirtualBox (`VBoxManage`) is required to convert VirtualBox artifacts.

-## Limitations

-**packer-post-processor-vhd** currently only supports converting VirtualBox images to VHDs.
-It can be used as a post-processor for VirtualBox builder artifacts.
+* QEMU (`qemu-img`) is required to convert QEMU artifacts.

 ## Usage